kylejoseph46/Blog/README.md

-Weekly Blog to improve my React and CSS skills.
+Weekly Blog written in React to improve my CSS skills.